Youssef-Beltagy/Chicken-Coup/docs/index.md

 *Description:
 *Given an op-code at (a6) that uses
 * the light purple size in http://goldencrystal.free.fr/M68kOpcodes-v2.3.pdf.
-* This subroutine will print the approperiate size (B|W|L) in the value pointed to by a1.
+* This subroutine will print the appropriate size (B|W|L) in the value pointed to by a1.
 * If the input is Invalid, prints ERROR_STRING.
 * returns the size in TEMP_VARIABLE.b.
 *Input: a6